top of page

 General Information

 In Week 7, students must complete one graded quiz consisting of thirty (30) multiple-choice questions.
 This assessment aims to determine the level of comprehension and mastery of the material covered over seven weeks.
-The deadline to submit this assessment is always on Sunday at 23:59 (Greenwich Meantime GMT+0) of Week 7.
+The deadline to submit this assessment is always on Sunday at 23:59 (GMT+0) of Week 7.
 Quiz assignments are graded by computer, and the grade is stored in the online grade book.
 Only one 60-minute attempt per quiz is allowed.

 RESEARCH PAPER